gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Use this API to fetch a navigation
+Use this API to fetch navigations

 *Success Response:*